felipmiguel/AzureDb.Passwordless/README.md

 Developers need to test their application from their development machine.
 It means that the solution should be tested from their machines using credentials different to Managed Identities.
 For instance, their IDE Azure credentials (Visual Studio, Visual Studio Code, IntelliJ) or their azure cli credentials.
 As the implementation is based on `Azure.Identity.DefaultAzureCredential` it allows to use all mentioned mechanisms.

-The library AzureDb.Passwordless.Core implements a caching mechanism, so the access token is retrieved only once per application execution, and it is refreshed if it is expired.
+The library Microsoft.Azure.Data.Extensions.Core implements a caching mechanism, so the access token is retrieved only once per application execution, and it is refreshed if it is expired.
 Even if some of the DefaultAzureCredential mechanism already implement caching, it causes to try all fallback mechanisms, which is not necessary.

 ## Postgresql

 [Npgsql](https://www.npgsql.org/doc/security.html?tabs=tabid-1) library offers a mechanism that periodically retrieves a password that can be used to create a physical connection to the database.
 That is `UsePeriodicPasswordProvider` method.
-The library AzureDb.Passwordless.Npgsql provides a class that implements with a property that can be used to retrieved to obtains the password from Azure AD.
+The library Microsoft.Azure.Data.Extensions.Npgsql provides a class that implements with a property that can be used to retrieved to obtains the password from Azure AD.

 It is provided an extension method for NpgsqlDataSource named `UseAzureADAuthentication` that simplifies the code and is the recomended option: